-Starting a new job can be stressful.
-On the one hand, you have to learn the ropes and adapt to an unfamiliar work culture; on the other, you strive to make a good impression with your colleagues and bosses.
-It can be tough trying to balance being an eager learner and being likeable as a co-worker.
+Starting a new job can be a stressful experience.
+On one hand, you’re trying to learn the ropes and adapt to a new work culture, while on the other, you’re striving to make a positive impression on your colleagues and superiors.
+Balancing the roles of an eager learner and a likable co-worker can be challenging.

-Every action or move you make has a consequence, especially when you are new.
-In the quest to fit in, try to steer clear from the following ten things you should not do in your first month at work.
+Every action you take can have consequences, especially when you’re the new person in the office.
+In your quest to fit in, it’s important to avoid the following ten actions during your first month at work.

 1. Being Late for Work

 Making a good impression starts from the first hours of the workday.
 Being late is generally frowned upon in the office.
 Always factor in extra time for potential issues like traffic jams, forgotten items, or parking difficulties, at least until you’re familiar with your commute.
 This way, you can arrive early on good days and still be on time when unexpected issues arise.

 2. Being Arrogant or Cocky

 Even if you hold a high position in your new job, the first few months are not the time to appear bossy.
 Take the time to learn and understand the work processes and culture of your new environment, while allowing your co-workers to get to know you.
 Use this crucial time to understand the norms of the office before implementing a management or work style that you find suitable.

 In this digital age, information spreads quickly, often without your knowledge.
 During the critical early stages of your job, such information could make or break your career.

 Always be mindful of the differences in work cultures and norms between your new and previous workplaces.
 Refrain from posting any work-related comments, positive or negative, on social media to avoid potential misunderstandings.

 4. Remaining Silent and Pretending to be Ignorant